February 1979

 5

 The Pointer Sisters' version of Bruce Springsteen's "Fire" turns gold the same month as it reaches #2.
-The tune also is covered by New York singer Robert Gordon.
+The tune also is covered by New York City singer Robert Gordon.

 6